 How do I go back to my old voicemail?

 If you'd like to stop using Vxt, we'd love to hear why it wasn't for you.

 We would really appreciate a short message about your experience with Vxt which you can send to us via the form below.

 Your feedback will help us improve the app for other users and you too, if you decide to come back in the future.

-To get your voicemail through your mobile service provider, go into settings in the app and hit 'Turn Vxt off', once you have called the number which pops up, any new voicemail messages will arrive the traditional way.
+To get your voicemail through your mobile service provider, go into settings in the app and hit 'Turn Vxt off'.

 If you've already uninstalled the app, call the appropriate number below, DO include the *'s, + and # or it may not work: